Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

 If your taste buds are finely tuned, you may notice a more sour flavor when drinking decaffeinated coffee due to how the whole bean coffee has been processed.

 But honestly, the sourness is so subtle it will be hard to notice, and any sourness in the cup will more than likely be attributed to how the coffee was brewed rather than processed.

 Just because the coffee has undergone a decaffeination process doesn’t mean all the caffeine has been removed.

 Decaf coffee still has a tiny bit of caffeine left in it.
 The way the coffee bean is processed removes most but not all of the caffeine.
-In fact, decaf coffee only needs to be only 94% caffeine-free to be considered “decaf.”
+In fact, when beans are decaffeinated, they only need to be 94% caffeine-free to be considered “decaf.”

-Compared to a regular cup of coffee that typically contains around 95 mg of caffeine, a cup of decaf coffee only has about 2-15 mg of caffeine.
+Compared to a regular cup of coffee which typically contains around 95 mg of caffeine, a cup of decaf only has about 2-15 mg of caffeine.

 This tiny amount of caffeine probably won’t cause any adverse reactions if you’re sensitive.
 To put it in perspective, there are about 32 mg of caffeine in a 330ml can of Coca‑Cola Classic.

-What To Look For When Buying The Best Decaf Coffee
+What To Look For When Buying Good Decaf Coffee Beans